 - Le Tube – at 3700m, a tube of 32m in length that takes you through the southern part of the Aiguille du Midi;

 A little history

-Please remember that children under 3 years are not permitted to ride the gondalas for the Aiguille du Midi ascent for a very good reason; and that reason is the possible adverse effects of altitude sickness.
+Please remember that children under 3 years are not permitted to ride the 🚠 cable-cars for the 🏔 Aiguille du Midi ascent for a very good reason; and that reason is the possible adverse effects of altitude sickness.
 In fact, anyone can suffer from altitude sickness, so if you or anyone in your party is having continued efforts breathing or is complaining of feeling nauseous, then you should head back down to Chamonix as soon as possible.
-Staying hydrated is very important at altitude.
+Staying 🥤 hydrated is very important at altitude (so take water with you).
 If anyone in your group has any known medical problem, then you should consult a doctor for advice before undertaking this ascent.

-There is a café/lounge bar called The Vertical Café at the departure station in Chamoinx, as well as the Epicerie du Midi next to the Heliopic Hotel, and many cafés/restaurants in the Chamonix Sud area.
+There is a ☕️ café / lounge bar called The Vertical Café at the departure station in Chamonix, as well as the Epicerie du Midi next to the Heliopic Hotel, and many cafés and restaurants in the Chamonix Sud area.
 At Plan de l’Aiguille there is: the Refuge du Plan de l’Aiguille where you can have lunch, and at the very top there is the Cafétéria Summit 3842 and the upmarket The 3842 restaurant.
-Or you could simply take a picnic lunch to enjoy at the Plan de l’Aiguille!
+Or you could simply take a 🍏 picnic lunch to enjoy at the Plan de l’Aiguille!